Posted on February 12 2020

 Chlorine

 You’ve probably heard that chlorine damages your hair and can even turn it green like the Grinch.
-OK, maybe not quite that bad, but who wants green hair?
+OK, maybe not quite that bad, but who wants unintentional green hair?

 Surprisingly, that green tint some swimmers experience isn’t due to chlorine alone.
 It comes from both copper and chlorine.
 When those two get together, they can turn light-colored hair a horrible shade of green.